 - Most VMs get the all-core turbo frequency, even if only the base frequency is advertised to the guest environment.

 - C-state is only supported for C2 machines types.
-For other machine types, C-State or P-State is not supported at this time so idling virtual CPUs within the guest might not work as expected.
+For other machine types, C-State or P-State is not supported at this time so idling virtual CPUs within the guest environment might not work as expected.

 - Base clock frequency: A lower bound on CPU frequency, and the frequency at which the TSC (time stamp counter) increments.